deis/workflow/src/installing-deis/configuring-object-storage.md

 ### A Note on Google Cloud Storage

-As you may know, Google Cloud Storage (GCS) can [interoperate with the S3 API](https://cloud.google.com/storage/docs/interoperability), and, if you choose to use Google Cloud Storage for object storage, you'll have to turn on this interoperability mode.
+Google Cloud Storage (GCS) can interoperate with the S3 API using a feature called [interoperability](https://cloud.google.com/storage/docs/interoperability).
+If you choose to use GCS for object storage, you'll have to turn on this interoperability mode.
+In order to do so, please follow the steps at https://cloud.google.com/storage/docs/migrating?hl=en_US#migration-simple.

-If you choose to use Google Cloud Storage, set your `DEIS_OUTSIDE_STORAGE` environment variable to `storage.googleapis.com`, and follow [these instructions](https://cloud.google.com/storage/docs/migrating?hl=en_US#keys) to generate an S3 compatible access key ID and access key secret.
-Store these credentials just as you would if they were AWS S3 or Minio credentials.
-As mentioned above, we recommend storing these as Kubernetes secrets.
+When you're done, please set the `DEIS_OUTSIDE_STORAGE` environment variable to `storage.googleapis.com`, and ensure the keys that you created (as part of the previous paragraph) are in the correct locations on the filesystem.

+Reminder: We recommend storing these and all other credentials as Kubernetes secrets.
 See the "Configuring Deis Components" section above for more details and examples.

 ## [deis/slugbuilder](https://github.com/deis/slugbuilder)